-Deputy Director Kelly has been a member of the Board of Chosen Freeholders since 1993 and serving as Director of Law and Public Safety he has brought to fruition such important projects as the construction of the Fire and First Aid Training Center, the expansion of the Ocean County Jail, improvements to the Ocean County Police Academy and upgrades to emergency communications.
+Freeholder Kelly has been a member of the Board of Chosen Freeholders since 1993 and serves as Director of Law and Public Safety.
+During his tenure he has brought to fruition such important projects as the construction of the Fire and First Aid Training Center, the expansion of the Ocean County Jail, improvements to the Ocean County Police Academy and upgrades to emergency communications.

-Deputy Director Kelly now serves as liaison to the Ocean County Department of Finance.
+Freeholder Kelly serves as liaison to the Ocean County Department of Finance.
 He works in concert with the Board members in developing a County budget that will fund all the core services and programs for County residents while keeping Ocean County affordable and maintaining its AAA bond rating.

 Freeholder Kelly has closely worked with the Ocean County Security Department, the County Corrections Department and the county Juvenile Services Department in implementing programs for Ocean County youngsters including bicycle safety programs, Internet safety programs and anti-gang programs.